ben-marino/sociallyfed-ai-workflow/docs/FAQ.md

 6. **`end-dev-session.sh`**
    - Archives daily brief
-   - Saves implementation report
+   - Saves the implementation report
    - Prepares for next session

 ### Can I modify the scripts?

-**Absolutely!** They're yours to customize:
+**Absolutely!** They're yours to customise:

 - Add your own automation
 - Integrate different tools